PFwrench/temperature-bot/README.md

 # Temperature-bot
 This firmware allows an ESP8266 to publish to a MQTT server using [PlatformIO] (platformio.org).
-The goal of this project was to have ESP8266's set up around the building and get a more accurate idea of the temperature in the building than just what the thermostat read.
+The goal of this project was to have ESP8266's set up around the building and get a more accurate reading of the temperature in the building than just what the thermostat reads in one room.
+Works in conjunction with the [thermostat-control repo] (https://github.com/PFwrench/thermostat-control) to monitor the temperature of a room.

 ###Setup